AmitMirgal/rust-fo-js/rust_for_js_ep1_installation.md

 Download and run the installer from [rustup.rs](https://rustup.rs) — it's a `.exe`, no terminal needed to start.

+> [!WARNING]
-> ⚠️ **Windows note:** You may also need the MSVC build tools (Visual Studio Build Tools).
+> You may also need the MSVC build tools (Visual Studio Build Tools).
 The installer will tell you if so.

 ### Verify the install